ChandanHJ/dockerised-php/README.md

 That's it!
 You have your local PHP setup using Docker yes we are working

-*Example of activated PHP logging* - https://github.com/mikechernev/dockerised-php/tree/feature/log-to-stdout  vhanna chandan chandan vimana muni
+*Example of activated PHP logging* - https://github.com/mikechernev/dockerised-php/tree/feature/log-to-stdout  im checking with master